DanielSiepmann/own-nixpkgs/readme.md

 List of manual needed changes for various reasons.

-* .desktop files seem not to be supported by home-manager yet.
-  They need to manually be linked, e.g.:

-      cd ~/.local/share/applications && ln -s ~/.nix-profile/share/applications/* .

-  Or link whole folder:

-      cd ~/.local/share && ln -s ~/.nix-profile/share/applications

 * Allow gdm3 to use xsessions as login.
   Add the following content as `/usr/share/xsessions/xsession.desktop`: